Resources

 The Plain Writing Act applies to public or external communication, but can my agency train all staff to use plain language guidelines for internal communication?

 Yes.
 The implementation plan gives agencies the power to decide who gets plain language training and when.
-See the Department of Energy example: “Plain language classes are open to all DOE employees and contractors…” Contact me for customized plain language writing training.
+See the Department of Energy example: “Plain language classes are open to all DOE employees and contractors…” Contact us for customized plain language writing training.

 What is the best book about change management for personal and professional change?